Topological noetherianity for powers of algebraic representations: Introduction

 \subsection{Connection to the literature}

 Over infinite fields, Draisma showed in \cite{draisma} that the dual space $E^*$ of a polynomial $\oGL$-representation $E$ is topologically $\oGL$-Noetherian.
-Later, Eggermon--Snowden in \cite{eggermont-snowden} extended Draisma's result to algebraic representations of the infinite orthogonal group $\oO$ and of the infinite symplectic group $\oSp$.
+Later, over algebraically closed fields, Eggermont--Snowden in \cite{eggermont-snowden} extended Draisma's result to algebraic representations of the infinite orthogonal group $\oO$ and of the infinite symplectic group $\oSp$.

 \begin{sloppypar} In characteristic zero, the work \cite{chiu-danelon-draisma-eggermont-farooq} extends topological Noetherianity up to symmetry to powers of polynomial $\oGL$-representations, i.e. $\oSpec(\oSym(E^\bbN))$, with the action of $\oSym\times \oGL$.
 This is a consequence of the following more general theorem. \end{sloppypar}